 Medical ethics describes the moral principles by which a Doctor must conduct themselves.
-You need to understand the concept of medical ethics, but you’re not expected to be an expert.
+You need to understand the concept of medical ethics when you’re applying for Medical School, but you aren’t expected to be an expert.

 It’s worth being aware that medical ethics is a changing ideal.
-Something that might have been considered ethical 30 years ago may not be today – and what we think is ethical right now may change.
+Something that might have been considered ethical 30 years ago may not be today – and what we think is ethical right now may change in the future.

 The four pillars of medical ethics are:

 These four principles represent a framework for analysing the best action to take in a given situation.
 To use this approach, you must consider whether your actions are in compliance with each of the four pillars.

 A good example of an ethical dilemma relating to Medicine is that of surgery.

 Imagine that a patient has appendicitis and the surgeons believe that surgery is necessary.
 Technically, making an incision into the patient’s skin is causing “harm” to the patient; however, this is done with good intent as removing the inflamed appendix eliminates the risk of progression to rupture and peritonitis.

 Surgery would be offered to the patient based on their clinical need and they will have the right to make an informed decision.
 The four principles would, therefore, support performing this surgery.